bkw777/TANDY_200_RAM/README.md

 There is also a [schematic of the original RAM bank](TANDY_26-3866.svg), re-drawn in KiCAD just for reference.
 There is no PCB for this, it's just for reference while designing new replacement modules to help ensure the replacement really still outwardly works the same as the original.
 -->

 See the [releases](../../releases) tab for gerber zips for manufacturing.
+There are no direct OSHPark or PCBWAY for these yet as I am still waiting for the first set to arrive for testing to prove if this design is actually good or not.

 ## Single-Bank